gdennie/nomicon/src/subtyping.md

 ## Subtyping

-Subtyping is the idea that one type can be used in place of another.
+Subtyping is the idea that one type, the sub type, can be used in place of another.

-Let's define that `Sub` is a subtype of `Super` (we'll be using the notation `Sub <: Super` throughout this chapter).
+Let's define that the type `Sub` is a subtype of `Super` (we'll be using the notation `Sub : Super` throughout this chapter).

-What this is suggesting to us is that the set of *requirements* that `Super` defines are completely satisfied by `Sub`. `Sub` may then have more requirements.
+What this suggests is that the set of *requirements* that `Super` supports are completely satisfied by `Sub`. `Sub` may then support more requirements.

-Now, in order to use subtyping with lifetimes, we need to define the requirement of a lifetime:
+Now, in order to use subtyping with lifetimes, we need to define the requirement of a lifetime.
+It is one simple thing...

-> `'a` defines a region of code.
+> `'a` delimits a path of execution often simplified as a region of code.

 Now that we have a defined set of requirements for lifetimes, we can define how they relate to each other:

-> `'long <: 'short` if and only if `'long` defines a region of code that **completely contains** `'short`.
+> `'long : 'short` if and only if `'long` defines a region of code that **completely contains** `'short`.

 `'long` may define a region larger than `'short`, but that still fits our definition.